 - Your Social Security number

-You may need to provide additional information, such as your spouse’s name and your mother’s maiden name, at this point or later in the application.
+You may also need to provide additional information, such as your spouse’s name and your mother’s maiden name.

 This section covers your: